Commuting symplectomorphisms and Dehn twists in divisors

 Suppose $d$ is even.
 Then the linear system $H^0(\cO_{\P^N}(d))_+$ has no base locus as it contains all monomials $x_i^d$.
 Then $H^0(\cO_Y(d))_+=H^0(Y,\cL^{\otimes d})_+$ has no base locus too.
 By Bertini's theorem in characteristic $0$, there exists $F\in H^0(\cO_{\P^n}(d))_+$ such that the divisor $\{F=0\}\cap Y$ is smooth.

 Suppose $d$ is odd.
-Then the linear systems $H^0(\cO_{\P^N}(d))_\pm$ have nonempty base loci, namely $\Pi_\mp$.
-Therefore it is not apriori clear that these linear systems contain a smooth divisor.
+Then the linear systems $H^0(\cO_{\P^N}(d))_\pm$ have non-empty base loci, namely $\Pi_\mp$ (see the proof of Lemma~\ref{lem:exist_smooth_inv_div} below).
+Therefore it is not a priori clear that these linear systems contain a smooth divisor.
 This condition is included in the assumptions of Proposition~\ref{prop:a2_in_sym_div}, Case~(b).
 Let $ F\in H^0(\cO_{\P^n}(d))_\epsilon$ be a polynomial such that $\{F=0\}\cap Y$ is smooth.